Published October 6, 2025

 When it’s time to sell your home, the idea of a quick, no-hassle cash offer can sound appealing.
 But while cash buyers promise speed, traditional sales on the open market often deliver stronger returns.

 The right choice depends on your goals, timeline, and property condition.
+In the San Diego County market, where equity gains have been substantial, knowing the trade-offs is essential.
 Here’s how both options compare and how to decide which is right for you.

 A cash offer means the buyer doesn’t need financing.
-The deal can often close in a week or two, with fewer contingencies and less paperwork.
+The deal can often close in as little as 7 to 14 days, with fewer contingencies and less paperwork.
 This can be attractive if:

 • You’re relocating and need a fast close.